 On launch, there will only be sandbox mode, maybe with some random events.
 But we’ll be sure you won’t get bored.

 On what platform will it be released?

 Thanks to the engine we chose (it’s Unity), the game should run flawlessly on Windows, Mac OS, and Linux.
-But we haven’t tested any Linux builds yet, so it’s just in theory for now.
+Though we haven’t tested any Linux builds yet, so that’s just in theory for now.